NabilAidilreza/STARScraper/README.md

-# NTU Timetable Generator
+# NTU STARS Project

 ## Desciption

 Nanyang Technological University (NTU)

 A python program that extracts your modules and timings from a HTML copy of your NTU STARs Timetable.

+For multiple purposes.

 ## Disclaimer